 Bear in mind that some extensions aren't available in the official browser stores for security reasons.
 Take care to only install add-ons downloaded from legitimate sources, and remember that you're doing so at your own risk.

-Mozilla's browser is most amenable to add-ons installed from outside the official channels.
+Mozilla's browser is the most amenable to add-ons installed from outside the official channels.
 To install an extension manually, download the XPI file, then open Firefox and select 'Add-ons' from the menu.
-Then simply drag and drop the downloaded file onto the list of currently available extensions, and it will be installed and enabled automatically.
+Drag and drop the downloaded file onto the list of currently available extensions.
+Click 'Install', then restart your browser when prompted to activate the extension.

 Last year, Google extended this policy to the developer version of the browser, closing down that possible avenue.